n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > Note: Foreign loanwords, when written in the Bengali script, may
 > not adhere to the syllable-formation rules described above.
 In
-> particular, it is not uncommon to encounter foregin loanwords that
+> particular, it is not uncommon to encounter foreign loanwords that
 > contain a word-final suffix of consonants.
 >
 > Nevertheless, such word-final suffixes will be correctly matched by